ZX-Diablo/Simple-WebSocket-Server/README.md

 ws_examples.cpp and wss_examples.cpp DO NOT use C++14 features.

-If you want stl::regex then compile with -D_SIMPLEWEB_CPP11_STL_ or write define before include.
+If you want std::regex then compile with -D_SIMPLEWEB_CPP11_STL_ or write define before include.
 Otherwise compile with -lboost_regex.

 On Linux using g++: add -pthread